YasmineBB/The-True-Crime-Quiz/README.md

 Areas of development for this quiz include:

-- Implementing different levels of difficulty...
+- I would like to implement different levels of ability, with questions matching each level: 'Amateur', 'Intermediate' and 'Expert'.
+The user would be able to pick a level they feel their current knowledge matches, play and have the ability to move up as they build their True Crime knowledge.

-- After each question is answered, a fact is provided
+- I would also like to implement a feature whereby after each question is answered, a fact is provided and if the answer was incorrect, the correct answer, with a fact, was shown on the screen.

+- Ideally in this quiz I would have liked to have created the option for the user to share their results automatically by clicking a button but wasn't able to make that happen at this stage, although this is a potential feature for the future.

 ## Testing